All the EL bases

 The reasons of them are for easiness to recognize the shapes and to maintain the clear rule of the notations; also relate to the trick for increasing symbols.

-* For hand-writings, of course you can arrange the bases more naturally and not very geometrically,
+* For hand-writings, of course you can arrange the bases more naturally and not very geometrically, but don't forget about each location in the frame; you will know why later.

 To the top